weberetal/fMRI_PNR/README.md

     - **`fMRI` Folder:** Contains data on cortical activation and representation distances.
       - `distance.csv`: Representational distances in feature space for each participant.
       - `overlap.csv`: Overlap of cortical activation in voxels for each digit pair.
-    - **`locognosia` Folder:** Contains touch localisation data (already published in slightly different form at: https://doi.org/10.17605/OSF.IO/QBRYZ (added here for convenience)).
+    - **`locognosia` Folder:** Contains touch localisation data (already published in a slightly different form at: https://doi.org/10.17605/OSF.IO/QBRYZ (added here for convenience)).
 Only present for participants who underwent touch localization testing.
 Contains:
       - `absolute_error.csv`: Localization error data for each trial.
       - `misreferrals.csv`: Data on instances where a stimulus was misreferred to a different digit or the palm.

 ### File Contents

-Each file in the dataset includes data for each participant identified by a unique `subject` ID, along with specific information relevant to each measurement type.
+Each file in the dataset includes data for each participant identified by a unique `subject` ID and specific information relevant to each measurement type.
 Trials were conducted on either the left or right hand, as specified in each file where relevant.
 Digits are consistently coded as follows:

 - **D1** = thumb
 - **D2** = index finger